Navigating Military Divorce

 - Post-judgment issues: Post-judgment modification of child support, child custody, visitation, or other court orders can be of significant interest for service members and former military spouses.
 We are adept at handling concerns involving jurisdiction, relocation issues, and other post-divorce modification matters.
 Additionally, we are experienced in handling enforcement of court orders following a military divorce.
 Failure to pay support is deemed criminal under the Uniform Code of Military Justice (UCMJ).

-Military divorce lawyer Michael J. Stein Attorney At Law has more than a decade of experience helping clients resolve the difficult issues that arise in divorce.
+Military divorce lawyer Michael J. Stein Attorney At Law has more than 25 years of experience helping clients resolve the difficult issues that arise in divorce.
 We are known for our ability to listen and address your situation with the utmost compassion, diligence, and dignity.

 Schedule a Free Consultation at 856-291-0549